 5.4 The instruments shall be polished bright and treated by a suitable passivation process, in 10 percent (v/v) nitric acid solution for not less than 30 min at a temperature of not less than 10 °C and not exceeding 60 °C. The instruments shall then be rinsed in water and dried in hot air.

-5.5 The sound shall be uniformly hardened and tempered to give a hardness of 380 to 420 HV.
+5.5 The sound shall be uniformly hardened and tempered to give a hardness of 380 HV to 420 HV.

 6 TESTS (FOR SOLID HANDLE TYPE)